 Karen Warner, LCSW

 Tracy has been with In-Pact since 2012.
 She earned a Bachelor degree in Psychology and Master of Mental Health Counseling from Purdue University.
-Tracy presents as an outstanding clinician as she is highly skilled while maintaining a “hands on” approach with each consumer she serves.
-Her approach allows her to understand her consumers’ individual needs in a comprehensive way.
+Tracy presents as an outstanding clinician as she is highly skilled while maintaining a “hands on” approach with each individual she serves.
+Her approach allows her to understand her clients’ individual needs in a comprehensive way.

 Ben joined the In-Pact team in 2014.
 He received his Bachelor degree in Psychology from Purdue University and Master of Arts degree in Counseling Psychology from Chatham Universityin Pittsburgh, PA.
 Ben started as a Behavior Support Assistant, but now holds the position of Behavior Specialist.
 Ben presents as highly empathetic with excellent analytical skills.